IA-LINK/simple-shell/README.md

 We are creating 0x16.
-C - Simple Shell
+C - Simple Shell for ALX project